Friday, May 30, 2025

-In this post, we’ll look at the 7 biggest mistakes beginners make when starting an online job—and how you can avoid them to grow faster and smarter.
+In this post, I’m breaking down the 7 biggest mistakes I see beginners make when starting online work—and how you can avoid them to grow smarter, faster, and with less stress.

 Instead, focus on setting a direction early: